pyeventsourcing/kurrentdbclient/README.md

 ### Reconnect<a id="reconnect"></a>

-The `reconnect()` method can be used to manually reconnect the client to a suitable EventStoreDB node.
+The `reconnect()` method can be used to manually reconnect the client to a suitable KurrentDB node.
 This method uses the same routine for reading the cluster node states and then connecting to a suitable node according to the client's node preference that is specified in the connection string URI when the client is constructed.
 This method is thread-safe, in that when it is called